 a.
-Looked After Children or Previously Looked After Children - A child who is in the care of an LA, or was in the care of a LA but immediately after being looked after became subject to an adoption, child arrangement, or special guardianship order.
+Looked After Children or Previously Looked After Children - A child who is in the care of an LA, or was in the care of an LA but immediately after being looked after became subject to an adoption, child arrangement, or special guardianship order.
+This includes those children who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.